As events regarding the coronavirus (COVID-19) continue to evolve, it’s understandable that you might feel increasing stress.

 Information is rapidly changing and can be confusing, overwhelming and even scary.
 You may experience fear and spikes in anxiety.
 But even if you’re managing your anxiety levels well, there’s still so much more to deal with.

 Clinical psychologist Amy Sullivan, PsyD, ABPP, stresses the importance of planning coping activities.
 “America is the engine of ingenuity,” she says.
 “Let’s be innovative.
-This is a time where we can really be creative and come up positive coping skills.”
+This is a time where we can really be creative and come up with positive coping skills.”

 Maintain a healthy diet.
 Stress can adversely affect both your eating habits and your metabolism.
 The best way to combat stress or emotional eating is to be mindful of what triggers stress eating and to be ready to fight the urge.
 “If you are someone who is prone to emotional eating, know your triggers, know what stresses you out and be prepared,” Dr. Sullivan says.
 Keeping healthy snacks on hand will help nourish your body, arming yourself nutritionally to better deal with your stress.
 “Helping to regulate your blood sugar throughout the day is going to keep your body stable and your emotions on a much better playing field,” Dr. Sullivan says.